 |

-In a panic attack the person may feel their heart pounding, they may feel sweaty, weak, faint, dizzy, feel flushed or chilled, they may feel nauseous, feel like they can't breathe, that they are having a heart attack, are going “crazy”,
+In a panic attack you may feel your heart pounding, you may feel sweaty, weak, faint, dizzy, feel flushed or chilled, you may feel nauseous, feel like you can't breathe, that you are having a heart attack, are going “crazy”,

-or feel like they are about to die or lose control.
+or feel like you are about to die or lose control.

 Panic attacks often begin during late adolescence or early adulthood and the disorder can run in families.
 Some people have a single attack and never have another.
 People with panic disorder often visit the hospital emergency room repeatedly